+Windows, external doors and joinery

+Repair category 2

-Windows, external doors and joinery Repair category 2 Notes Wear and tear is noted to the window units.
-Repair/replacement in the medium term should be anticipated.
+Notes The window units and external doors are of an older design and wear and tear is noted.
+Repair/replacement in the short to medium term should be anticipated.
 The seals to older double glazed units often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
+I did not open/access the rear external patio doors.